renatus-cartesius/templater/README.md

-# This is some templates, that useful in work
+# Templater

+Simple, lightweight, module and flexible templates generator.

-TODO:
+### TODO:

-- Add j2 or other for more flexible templating
+- [ ] Add j2 or other for more flexible templating
+- [ ] Add parent class to use in all generator: evaluating templates path, default main method